 The College of Pharmacists of British Columbia has amended PPP-71 on March 17, 2020 (see below), allowing pharmacists to authorize/initiate delivery of Opioid Agonist Therapy (OAT) medications when appropriate, rather than requiring prescriber pre-approval.
 For OAT medications, prescribers must be notified as soon as is practical that delivery has commenced, and delivery must cease if the prescriber indicates it is not permitted.

 When delivering to a patient in self-isolation, please ensure to follow safe procedures that allow you to deliver the medications, identify the patient, confirm receipt of the medications, and maintain a 2m distance.

 Pharmacies receiving verbal orders for controlled drugs and substances from a prescriber must record the prescription details in the patient’s file (either paper or electronic).
-Please see the College of Pharmacists of BC’s website for detailed documentation instructions.
+Please see the College of Pharmacists of BC’s website for detailed documentation instructions (PDF, 210KB).

 A pharmacist’s decision to deliver OAT must also be stored in the patient’s file.
 These records must indicate the individual who performed the delivery, the address delivered to, time of delivery, and the patient’s acceptance of the drug.

 Effective March 17, 2020, Professional Practice Policy 71 (PPP-71) – Delivery of Methadone for Maintenance became PPP-71 – Delivery of Opioid Agonist Treatment (OAT).
 This update to the policy name reflects several amendments to the policy itself, effective on the same day.
 Notable changes include, but are not limited to:

 - Pharmacists being able to use their own discretion when deciding whether to deliver OAT, without the need for prescriber authorization, if there is appropriate communication to the prescriber;